cubicap/Jaculus-tools/README.md

 First, install node.js and npm.
 Then, install jaculus-tools with:

-    $ npm install -g jaculus-tools
+    npm install -g jaculus-tools

 Then, you can run the tools using:

-    $ jac
+    jac

 or

-    $ npx jac
+    npx jac

 ## Usage

 To see the list of available commands, use:

-    $ jac help
+    jac help

 To see help for a specific command, use:

-    $ jac help <command>
+    jac help <command>

 To connect to the device using serial port, the correct driver must be installed - most likely [CP210x USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

 ### Installing Jaculus firmware to the device

-On Windows, this step requires Python 3 and git to be installed
+First, the Jaculus runtime must be installed on the device.

-On Linux, this step requires python3, python3-venv, git, cmake
+The runtime can be installed using the following command:

-To install Jaculus to the device, use:
+    jac install --package <package.tar.gz> --port <port>

-    $ jac install --port <port> --platform <platform>
+The command will download the selected package from the [downloads page](https://f.jaculus.org) and install it on the device.
+The package info can be viewed using the `--info` flag.

-You can specify existing ESP-IDF installation using `--idf` option (requires ESP-IDF version 5.0):
+Verify that the runtime is installed correctly by running:

-    $ jac install --port <port> --platform <platform> --idf <path>
+    jac version

 ### Connecting to the device